Natooz/MidiTok/README.md

 ### Common parameters

-Every encoding strategy share some common parameters around which the tokenizers are built:
+Every tokenization share some common parameters around which the tokenizers are built:

 * **Pitch range:** the MIDI norm can represent pitch values from 0 to 127, but the [GM2 specification](https://www.midi.org/specifications-old/item/general-midi-2) recommend from 21 to 108 for piano, which covers the recommended pitch values for all MIDI program.
 Notes with pitches under or above this range can be discarded or clipped to the limits.
-* **Beat resolution:** is the number of samples within a beat.
-MidiTok handles this with a flexible way: a dictionary of the form ```{(0, 4): 8, (3, 8): 4, ...}```.
+* **Beat resolution:** the number of samples within a beat.
+MidiTok handles this with a flexible way: a dictionary of the form `{(0, 4): 8, (3, 8): 4, ...}`.
 The keys are tuples indicating a range of beats, ex 0 to 4 for the first bar.
 The values are the resolutions, in samples per beat, of the given range, here 8 for the first.
 This way you can create a tokenizer with durations / time shifts of different lengths and resolutions.
-* **Number of velocities:** the number of velocity values you want represents.
-For instance if you set this parameter to 32, the velocities of the notes will be quantized into 32 velocity values from 0 to 127.
+* **Number of velocities:** the number of velocity values to represent.
+For instance with 32, the velocities of the notes will be quantized into 32 velocity values from 0 to 127.
-* **Additional tokens:** specify which additional tokens bringing information like chords should be included.
+* **Additional tokens:** specify which additional tokens should be included.
 Note that each encoding is compatible with different additional tokens.

 Check [constants.py](miditok/constants.py) to see how these parameters are constructed.

+### Byte Pair Encoding (BPE)

+[BPE](https://www.derczynski.com/papers/archive/BPE_Gage.pdf) is a compression technique that originally combines the most recurrent byte pairs in a corpus.
+In the context of tokens, it allows to combine the most recurrent token successions by replacing them with a new created symbol (token).
+This naturally increases the size of the vocabulary, while reducing the overall sequence length.
+Today BPE is used to build almost all tokenizations of natural language, as [it allows to encode rare words and segmenting unknown or composed words as sequences of sub-word units](https://aclanthology.org/P16-1162/).
+You can apply it to symbolic music with MidiTok, by first learning the vocabulary (`tokenizer.learn_bpe()`), and then convert a dataset with BPE (`tokenizer.apply_bpe_to_dataset()`).
+All tokenizations not based on embedding pooling are compatible!

 ### Special tokens